 Have you tried other bottles that you had good success with?
 Let me know in the comments.

-TIPS FOR BOTTLE FEEDING A BREASTFED BABY
+FINAL THOUGHTS ON BOTTLE FEEDING A BREASTFED BABY